JAHC's Vaughn serves NYC health workers, brings home farm-to-table nutrition plans

 Millner, who edited and produced Vaughn’s “Jason’s Journey” videos, is marketing and outreach coordinator for the medical group and a farmer himself.

-“From the short time I’ve known him, Jason’s been all about helping others, and it really came to life when he decided to do something like this,’’ said Millner, who will upload a documentary-style video of Vaughn’s full trip next week.
+“From the short time I’ve known him, Jason’s been all about helping others, and it really came to life when he decided to do something like this,’’ said Millner, who will soon upload a documentary-style video of Vaughn’s full trip.
 “And when he’s got an idea like this in his head, he wants to get people and the community involved.’’

 Post a comment as